-Mandelbrot and the Misbehavior of Markets
+Mandelbrot, Chaos Theory, and The Misbehavior of Markets

 Stock market returns are not just random—they are randomly random.
 That is, the returns of the market are stochastic.